Native Assembly Programming in .NET

 Testing and Debugging

 It is time to test the executable, the moment the exe is clicked, a “Hello World!”
-Message box would appear as in the following:
+The message box would appear as in the following.

-We shall cover-up the advanced debugging of an application in the later articles.
-The following image shows the assembly code in debug mode that assists in understanding what is happening behind the scenes.
+We shall cover the advanced debugging of an application in the later articles.
+The following image shows the assembly code in debug mode which assists in understanding what is happening behind the scenes.

 Although this section is not relevant to this article, just from a knowledge point of view, we can disassemble any C++ file to its corresponding ASM code.
 The Visual Studio IDE has a built-in Disassembly option that is very helpful to detect runtime bugs such as buffer overflow in the code via converting the source code file to an assembly code file as in the following.